Rick Mears: 1981–1982

-The 1981 and 1982 seasons saw two more championships for Mears.
-Despite facial burns during a pit fire in the 1981 Indianapolis 500, Mears' ten race victories in the two-year span were enough for another two Indycar championship titles.
-At the 1982 Indianapolis 500 he came within 0.16 of a second of adding a second Indy win.
-With less than 20 laps to go, during Mears' final pit stop, the crew filled the entire tank rather than giving him only the amount he needed to finish.
+The 1981 and 1982 seasons Mears went on to win two more championships.
+Despite facial burns during a pit fire in the 1981 Indianapolis 500, Mears' ten race victories in the two-year span were enough for two more Indycar championships.
+At the 1982 Indianapolis 500, he came within 0.16 of a second from securing his second Indianapolis 500 win.
+With less than 20 laps to go, on his final pit stop, the crew filled up the entire tank rather than giving him only the amount he needed to finish.
 The delay left him more than 11 seconds behind Gordon Johncock.

-Mears made up the difference when Johncock suffered handling problems, but failed to secure the win.
-The photo finish stood for 10 years as the closest finish to an Indy 500.
-The photo-finish also muffled out the controversial pace-lap crash with teammate Kevin Cogan who appeared to have spun out for no apparent reason; fellow drivers such as Gordon Johncock, Johnny Rutherford, and Bobby Unser, charged Mears with causing the crash by bringing the field down at a slow pace.
+Nevertheless, Mears made up the difference when Johncock suffered handling problems; however, his valiant effort fell short as he was narrowly beaten out by Johncock.
+The photo finish stood for ten years as the closest finish at the Indianapolis 500.
+The photo-finish also quieted the controversy surrounding the pace-lap crash with teammate Kevin Cogan when he appeared to spin out of control for no apparent reason; fellow drivers Gordon Johncock, Johnny Rutherford, and Bobby Unser, said that Mears was to blame for the crash as he brought the field down too slowly at the start of the race.